5 Reasons Why Koh Chang for Digital Nomads is Paradise

 If Koh Chang for digital nomads is a great place?

 That’s what I was wondering when I traveled to Thailand this time without knowing that I would be able to answer it shortly after.
 I had been to Koh Samui, Koh Phangan, and Koh Lanta before.
 But I knew Koh Chang only from beautiful photos that friends had taken.
-So the Boonya Resort invited me to explore the island and test the resort I was more than happy to agree!
+So I was invited by friends to explore the island and test their resort, which, unfortunately, has closed in 2020!

 I left Chiang Mai on a hot weekend in June and made my way to the south, taking the night train to Bangkok.
 From there it’s about six hours to Trat with the minivan.
 The ferry from Trat to Koh Chang runs every 1.5 hours between 7 am and 7 pm.
 I stayed for four nights on this fantastic island.
 But what exactly did I like so much and why do I think Koh Chang for digital nomads is perfect?